-Once you set the expectations too high, even a small headwind could blow the minds of people concerned in any way to you; that’s exactly happening with Apple Inc. now.
-Today, Apple Inc (AAPL) Q3 2013 earnings report is out, beating all expectations of Wall Street; Thanks to Apple revised lower expectations Apple issued during Q2 earnings report release.
+Once you set the expectations too high, even a small headwind could blow the minds of people concerned in any way to you; that’s exactly happening with Apple Inc. (NASDAQ: AAPL) now.
+Today, Apple Q3 2013 earnings report is out, beating all expectations of Wall Street; Thanks to Apple revised lower expectations Apple issued during Q2 earnings report release.

-Apple iPhone sales is still growing in spite of the fact that Calif.-based company didn’t release any new model during the quarter.
-In this Q3 2013 (fiscal) earnings report Apple reported selling 31.5 million iPhones, beating Wall Street estimation of 26 million with a sizable margin.
+Apple iPhone sales are still growing in spite of the fact that California-based company didn’t release any new model during the quarter.
+In this Q3 2013 (fiscal) earnings report, Apple reported selling 31.5 million iPhones, beating Wall Street estimation of 26 million with a sizable margin.
 However, iPad sales failed to match its earlier performance and plunged to 14.6 million from 17 million in the year-ago quarter.
-Even the sales of Mac remained to 3.8 million – 200,000 lesser units the company sold in Q3 2012.
+Even the sales of Mac remained at 3.8 million – 200,000 lesser units the company sold in Q3 2012.